STAR-RG/shipwright/README.md

 Additionally, many of the folders in this repository include additional details on the options for various commands and the data we've included with this artifact.
 (See, for example, `./data/README.md`.)

+## Troubleshooting docker 'permission denied' errors

+If you have just set up a fresh Docker installation and are attempting to run the `./shipwright.sh` script, you may encounter `permission denied` errors.
+Many docker installations are configured so that the user who runs docker is in the `docker` group.
+To fix this, you can follow these steps ([or reference this link]()):

+1. Run `sudo usermod -aG docker ${USER}`
+2. Close all terminals / logout
+3. Log back in

+The above instructions assume you're on linux.
+Alternatively, you should be able to run `sudo ./shipwright.sh` if you don't want to add yourself to the `docker` group.